Esri/arcgis-maps-sdk-dotnet-demos/src/ViewshedInTabletopAR/readme.md

 Note the following in **ARPage.xaml.cs**:

 * The origin camera on the ARSceneView is set to sea level at Mount Everest.
-The origin camera is where the 3D map is anchored to the real-world table when you tap-to-place
+The origin camera is where the 3D map is anchored to the real-world table when you tap-to-place.
 * The _translation factor_ is set to 1000.
 The translation factor is the relationship between movement of the device and the movement of the camera in the virtual 3D scene.
-A large translation factor allows you to move the device around to see large areas of the scene
+A large translation factor allows you to move the device around to see large areas of the scene.
 * Inside `DoubleTap_ToPlace`, `SetInitialTransformation` is called on `arSceneView`.
 If the result is `true`, a plane was found at the tapped location, and rendering has been configured such that the origin camera is anchored to the tapped point.
 Plane rendering is turned off because it is no longer useful once the map is placed. `InitializeScene` is called to configure the map properly for AR.
 * `InitializeScene` creates and shows an imagery layer with elevation and disables the navigation constraint (by default, ArcGIS Runtime prevents you from navigating beneath the surface, which causes problems in AR).

 ### 3. Show a difference map

 For this demo, a city will be more interesting than the mountain range.
-[Nearmap](https://www.nearmap.com/us/en), an Esri partner, has shared the beautiful [Integrated Mesh Layer showing Melbourne, Australia](https://arcgisruntime.maps.arcgis.com/home/item.html?id=2367c1fbe19d4a1aa05d79d084e3d832) that is used in this demo.
+An [nFrames integrated mesh layer showing Frankfurt, Germany](https://tiles.arcgis.com/tiles/u0sSNqDXr7puKJrF/arcgis/rest/services/Frankfurt2017_v17/SceneServer/layers/0) will be used.

 The first step to build this app is to remove the existing code from the `ARPage` constructor and `InitializeScene`: